chvandorp/stan-immbio/README.md

 conda install -c conda-forge cmdstanpy
 ```
 2. When you initiate a Stan model, the Stan script as translated into C++ source code by the `stanc` compiler.
 The C++ code is then compiled into an executable.
 This means that Stan needs a C++ compiler.
 On linux this is installed by default, but on Mac or Windows this may require some extra steps.
-For Windows users, `cmdstanpy` provises the script `install_cxx_toolchain` which should do the work for you.
+For Windows users, `cmdstanpy` provides the script `install_cxx_toolchain` which should do the work for you.
 In the terminal (i.e Anaconda Prompt, powershell, etc) enter the command
 ```
 python -m cmdstanpy.install_cxx_toolchain